Conscious Dental Sedation

 Whilst fear of the treatment is eased with painless dentistry, sedation is attractive to many, as a way to get around needle phobia, gag reflexes and invasive dental treatment.
 We believe that Conscious Sedation is a brilliant way of getting around all these fears.

 We think it is one of the best solutions, but here is all the information you need to decide it is for you.

 When thinking of dental sedation, some people can be either scared of the sedation itself.
 Whether being asleep or being conscious worries you, with Conscious Sedation, as the name suggests, you are neither awake nor are you put to sleep.
 Amazing but true.

 The sedatives and painkillers administered completely relax you, to the point of being drowsy.
 At this point, although not quite asleep, you are completely unaware of both the numbing dental injections, called local anaesthetic (LA), and the actual treatment.

-After the initial pain-free numbing, most people then fall into a natural sleep despite dental treatment continuing.
+After the initial pain-less numbing, most people then fall into a natural sleep despite dental treatment continuing.
 No one has ever remembered anything about the treatment and yet, the major benefit of Conscious Sedation is that you are still able to respond to the dentist’s instructions, e.g. “please open your mouth” or “please bite down now” and you are always able to say if you are uncomfortable, you can stay in control.

 Conscious Sedation is safe to administer outside the hospital setting and therefore you can have the treatment at the Dental Practice and the Dentist with which you are familiar and comfortable.
 You do not have to go to a hospital, and it is perfectly safe with a qualified practitioner, a doctor, without a consultant Anaesthetist.